artefactual/archivematica-docs/admin-manual/installation/installation.rst

 5. Update Application Container

 Archivematica Storage Service 0.10.0 uses gunicorn as wsgi server.
-This means that the old uwsgi server needs to be stopped and disabled after perfoming the upgrade.
+This means that the old uwsgi server needs to be stopped and disabled after performing the upgrade.

 .. code:: bash